 - 1. Participation in graduation exercises

 - 2. Attending prom and homecoming activities

 - 3. Attending/participation in sporting and other extra-curricular events

-- 4. Driving to school

-- 5. Use of hall passes
+- 4. Use of hall passes

-- 6. Membership in clubs and organizations
+- 5. Membership in clubs and organizations

-- 7. Participation in field trips, class trips, etc.
+- 6. Participation in field trips, class trips, etc.

-- 8. Holding a student elected office
+- 7. Holding a student elected office